willijeong1/willijeong1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I am Yeonwoo Jeong from South Korea.
-You can call me "William."
+Hello, my name is Yeonwoo Jeong, and I also go by "William."

 As a medical student (MS2) in Seoul National University with a concurrent double major in Psychology, I aspire to become a warm-hearted neuropsychiatrist as well as develop a research career in biological psychiatry.